-The Affordable Care Act (ACA) attempted to reduce this overall payment differential by lowering benchmarks beginning in 2012.
+The Affordable Care Act (ACA) attempted to reduce this overall payment differential by reducing benchmarks beginning in 2012.
 Plans responded by reducing their bids as a percent of FFS Medicare spending from 102% in 2009 to 87% in 2021.
 In 2019 and 2020, MA and FFS Medicare payments were estimated to be equivalent - that is, per beneficiary payments would have been the same if not for differences in risk scores related to diagnostic coding for health conditions (an issue called "coding intensity," discussed at more length below).
 This ratio grew in 2021 to 101%.

-An additional factor for the increase in payments to MA plans is the increased percentage of MA enrollees in plans with star ratings sufficient to increase their benchmark via the quality bonus payment described above.[§] Figure 8 shows that 72% of enrollees in MA contracts offering prescription drug coverage (MA-PD) are currently in contracts with 4 or more stars, as of 2023.
-This is more than double the share of enrollees in 4 star plans compared to 2012 (29%), the first year that star ratings were used to adjust payments to MA plans.
-In 2022, 90% of MA enrollees were in plans with at least 4 stars and thus eligible for quality bonus payments; this record high percentage was largely due to a temporary change to the star ratings methodology due to the COVID-19 public health emergency.
+An additional factor for the increase in payments to MA plans is the increased percentage of MA enrollees in plans with star ratings sufficient to increase their benchmark via the quality bonus payment described above.[§] Figure 7 shows that 72% of enrollees in MA contracts offering prescription drug coverage (MA-PD) are currently in contracts with 4 or more stars.
+This is an almost 150% increase from 2012 (29%), the first year star ratings were used to adjust payments to MA plans.
+In 2022, 90% of MA enrollees were in plans with at least 4 stars and thus eligible for quality bonus payments.
+This relatively high percentage was largely due to a temporary change to the star ratings methodology due to the COVID-19 public health emergency.
 While a considerable narrowing of the payment differential has occurred since before the ACA, MA per capita payment levels remain higher than FFS Medicare, resulting in higher spending for the Medicare program overall.
 Without further policy changes, projections indicate this differential will grow substantially in the coming decade.